Intellection/sav-reader-writer/savReaderWriter/documentation/index.rst

 .. versionchanged:: 3.4

 * Added ``SavReaderNp``, a class to convert .sav files to numpy arrays
-* Added ``savViewer``, a simple PyQt4-based script to view .sav, .zsav, .xls, .xlsx, .csv, .tab files Usage examples:
+* Added ``savViewer``, a simple PyQt4-based script to view .sav, .zsav, .xls, .xlsx, .csv, .tab files.
+See also this `savViewer screenshot`_.

+  Usage examples:

   .. code:: sh